EndlessTrax/EndlessTrax/README.md

 ---

-If you want to say hi, you can [find me on Twitter](https://twitter.com/endlesstrax/) or [LinkedIn](https://www.linkedin.com/in/rickywhite/).
+If you want to say hi, you can get in touch over [here](https://rickywhite.net/contact).